solid/solid-spec/README.md

 ### WebID-RSA
 WebID-RSA is somehow similar to WebID-TLS, in that a public RSA key is published in the WebID profile, and the user will sign a token with the corresponding private key that matches the public key in the profile.

 The client receives a secure token from the server, which it signs and then sends back to the server.
-The implementation of WebID-RSA is somehow similar to [Digest access authentication](https://tools.ietf.org/html/rfc2617) in HTTP, in that it reuses the same headers.
+The implementation of WebID-RSA is similar to [Digest access authentication](https://tools.ietf.org/html/rfc2617) in HTTP, in that it reuses the same headers.

 Here is a step by step example that covers the authentication handshake.